Anthonypaige/investnurenergy/src/content/post/decoding-portable-power-station-comparison-tables.md

 These four terms work together to provide a comprehensive understanding of a power station's capabilities.

 - **Battery System Capacity** is the amount of power the battery can hold.
+Imagine a tank holding water, the larger the tank the more it can hold

 - The **Inverter** controls the continuous AC output power.
 For instance, a 5000-watt inverter will provide continuous AC power of 5kWh.
+Now,Imagine a spout on the water tank, the bigger the spout the more water comes out.

 - **Continuous AC Output Power** is the maximum amount of power that the power station can deliver at any given moment.
 This is crucial when powering devices or appliances that require a high-power draw.
 For example, a power station with a 2KW continuous output power can handle appliances that require up to 2KW without overloading.